CareCollective logo

 Support Groups

-The CareCollective facilitators hold space for clients to share experiences, practice active listening, and empathetically hold discussions, with the goal of providing mutual aid and build long term natural supports.
+CareCollective facilitators hold space for clients to share experiences, practice active listening, and empathetically hold discussions, with the goal of providing mutual aid and build long term natural supports.
 Support groups include a parenting group. women’s group, and Spanish-speaking and Haitian Creole-speaking groups.

 Housing Families team